 After following these basic gilding techniques, you can now appreciate your finished product.

 The above is simply an overview of the gilding process for beginners.
 With the right gilding techniques and supplies, you can transform any object into gold leaf crafts.
-Channel your inner Midas touch and transform anything you desire to a golden masterpiece.
+Channel your inner Midas touch and transform anything you desire into a golden masterpiece.

 Add a hint of glamour to ordinary objects and bring new life to common decors and objects by learning the gold leaf art.